-EDWARD GROODY serves as President and Board Chair of CBI.
-He is also President of Ed Groody & Associates, Inc., an organization development-consulting firm.
-Edward and his team of consultants have been partnering with companies to get exceptional results and create a Spirit of Community in the workplace since 2001.
-Edward is known for helping leaders implement change in a way that engages and honors people.
+Edward is also President of Ed Groody & Associates, Inc., an organization development consulting firm.
+He and his team of consultants have been helping companies get exceptional results and create a Spirit of Community in the workplace since 2001.
+Edward specializes in helping leaders implement change in a way that engages and honors people.
 He has facilitated highly successful financial and cultural turnarounds in a variety of industries and corporate settings.

-Prior to starting Ed Groody & Associates, Inc. he served as Director of Organization Development with Covenant Health, recognized by Forbes as a top employer.
-Edward is one of a handful of individuals to train and work with M. Scott Peck, M.D., bestselling author of The Road Less Traveled and developer of the innovative group and team-building process, Community Building.
-Edward was also a part of the leadership group that organized and facilitated the first men’s conferences with renowned poet and author Robert Bly in Minnesota in the 80’s and 90’s.
+Prior to starting Ed Groody & Associates, Inc. he served as Director of Organization Development with Covenant Health, a large health care system serving East Tennessee.
+Edward is one of a handful of individuals to train and work with M. Scott Peck, M.D., bestselling author of The Road Less Traveled and developer of the innovative group and team-building process called Community Building.
+Edward was also a part of the leadership group that organized and facilitated the first men’s conferences with renowned poet and author Robert Bly in Minnesota in the 80s and 90s.

 For information about upcoming workshops, see our Calendar or contact us directly to learn about how you can attend a public workshop, bring a workshop to your area, or sponsor facilitator training in your community.